 THINGS TO DO

-So you know a thing or two about wine; it’s time to turn that knowledge into something more practical by becoming a winemaker for the day.
+So you know a thing or two about wine; it’s time to turn that knowledge into something more practical by becoming a winemaker!.
 It’s not enough to just drink wine when you can try your hand at making it.
 Tuscan winemakers have perfected their wines over the centuries, so learn from some of the best.
-You’ll get to produce your own bottle of fine wine, which will be sent home for you complete with a customised label, so impress your friends and family back home with your expert winemaking skills.
+Learn about the secrets behind Tuscan wine surrounded by the gorgeous Chianti countryside.
+Create your own blend followed by a 5-course Tuscan tasting dinner paired with wine.

 What’s a visit to Tuscany without a treat for the taste buds?
 This epic adventure is one for the foodies out there who want to discover more about the Florence food scene.
 Explore Florence’s most vibrant market, sample many local foods like fresh olives from the Amalfi Coast and savour the best of Italy’s cuisine the way locals do.